-Phenytek is a prescription medication approved by the Food and Drug Administration (FDA) more than 50 years ago for the treatment of seizures.
-In people with epilepsy, Phenytek is most effective for partial onset and tonic-clonic seizures.
-Phenytek may be referred to by its drug name, Phenytoin.
+Phenytek is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control generalized tonic-clonic (grand mal) and complex partial-onset seizures.
+Phenytek is also referred to by its drug name, phenytoin.
 Phenytoin is also sold under the brand name Dilantin.

-Phenytek is an anticonvulsant, or drug that prevents seizures.
-It is believed that Phenytek works in cases of epilepsy by slowing down nerve signals.
+Phenytek is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Phenytek may be taken either as emergency or maintenance medication.
+Prescribing information states that Phenytek may be taken either as emergency or maintenance medication.
 As an emergency medication, Phenytek may be administered intravenously.
-As a maintenance medication, Phenytek may be initiated with an intravenous loading dose, and then taken orally as a capsule or liquid suspension every six to eight hours.
+As a maintenance medication, Phenytek may be initiated with an intravenous loading dose, then taken orally as a capsule or liquid suspension every six to eight hours.
 In rare circumstances, Phenytek may also be injected intramuscularly.

 Do not stop taking Phenytek suddenly.
-If you decide to stop taking Phenytek, consult your physician for a plan to taper off gradually.
+If you decide to stop taking Phenytek, consult your physician for a plan to reduce your dose gradually.

 People with Chinese ancestry may experience some side effects of Phenytek more intensely.

-Long-term use of Phenytek may result in weakening of the bones.
-People who are taking Phenytek long-term should be sure to exercise regularly and consider taking calcium and Vitamin D supplements.
+Long-term use of Phenytek may result in the weakening of bones.
+People who are taking Phenytek long-term should exercise regularly and consider taking calcium and vitamin D supplements.
 If you take calcium supplements, take them at least two hours before or after taking Phenytek.

-Call your doctor if you experience chest pain, irregular heartbeat, tremors, pain in your upper stomach, dark urine, yellowing skin or eyes, a skin rash, or signs of infection such as fever, sore throat, and cough while taking Phenytek.
+Call your doctor if you experience chest pain, irregular heartbeat, tremors, pain in your upper abdomen, dark urine, yellowing skin or eyes, a rash, or signs of infection such as fever, sore throat, and cough while taking Phenytek.